C0nw0nk/Garrys-Mod-Zombie-Survival/README.md

 Prevented humans getting stuck in both lamps and turrets in the floating animation.

 Outputting to console who unails a dead persons cade.
 (Inside a piano cade on wave 6 and a Kliener picks up a hammer this is the worst thing in the world.)

+Fixed humans prop launching by nailing a prop down and launching with a prop they place or nail.

+Disabling casting of dynamic shadows to improve performance.